Dream job: £61,000-a-year headteacher vacancy at tiny school on the UK's remotest inhabited island

-The “once in a lifetime opportunity” is at Foula Primary School, 16 miles off the west of the Shetland mainland and the remotest inhabited isle in the United Kingdom.
+The “once in a lifetime opportunity” is at Foula Primary School, 16 miles off the west of the Shetland mainland and one the remotest inhabited isles in the United Kingdom.

 The post comes with a £61,374 salary, which equates roughtly to £15,000 for each of the four pupils currently being educated there.

-Foula – population just 28 – has no pub and no shop other than a post office but islanders celebrate Christmas both on December 25th and January 6th.
+Foula – population just 28 – has no pub and no shop other than a post office and islanders abide by the Julian calendar for festivities, celebrating Christmas both on December 25th and January 6th.

 To get there you have to either take the ferry from Walls in Shetland’s west mainland, which takes around two hours, or a 15 minute flight from Tingwall.